 And though video conferencing still places its emphasis on emulating in-person meetings with the focus on video, many tools have been added like screen sharing, file sharing and other features that used to be entirely the purview of web conferencing solutions.

-Ultimately, these lines will continue to blur, creating the need for seamless, unified collaboration platforms that can manage audio, video, content and even asynchronous communication such as instant messaging and social business platforms.
+Ultimately, these lines will continue to blur, creating the need for seamless, unified collaboration platforms that can manage audio, video, content and even asynchronous communication such as instant messaging and social business platforms for easy online meetings.
 Until then, however, both web and video conferencing will continue to play vital roles in keeping today’s businesses connected and collaborative.

 - If you’re researching a purchasing decision, download the free Buyer’s Guide to Web Conferencing.